 G4Free Foldable Daypack

 Highly rated as one of the best packable daypacks, the G4 Free 20L is a lightweight daypack that only weighs 6 ounces and easily folds to the size of a sandwich.
 Made of scratch- and water-resistant material, the daypack is designed with 2 zippered compartments and 2 open pockets, which is why we think it is the best foldable daypack for travelers.
+The bag can be packed in your luggage and used as a day trip backpack during your vacation or worn as a carry on for plane travel and then packed away on arrival to your destination.
 Buy it here!

 Pro Tip: Need more organization in your day pack?
 The Grid It Organizer is a fabulous way to keep all of your small items arranged and easy to find within the large compartment of your travel bag!